-Pursuing innovation in the international bond markets
+Pursuing innovation in the International Bond Markets

-Among our findings, the consortium notes that only 15% of European Issuer 144As are currently set up within the "XS" Eurobond ISIN (ICSD) structure, despite the benefits of:
+The consortium notes that only 15% of European issuer and 3% of Asian issuer 144As are currently set up within the "XS" Eurobond ISIN (ICSD) structure, despite the benefits of:

 - All major investors have ICSD accounts (either directly or indirectly).